How IFP Works: From Fiber to Function

 • Built-in features from the start: Inserts, holes, and contours are embedded during layup, not machined later, preserving fiber continuity and saving post-processing time.

-• Shorten production times: With IFP, once the fiber path is defined in software, the part can go into production within days — not months — and production can scale seamlessly without changing the proces.
+• Shorten production times: With IFP, once the fiber path is defined in software, the part can go into production within days, not months, and production can scale seamlessly without changing the process.

 • Recycle at the end-of-life: And because our system avoids cutting, sanding, or excess trimming, it also sets the foundation for real recyclability.